dapr/docs/howto/setup-pub-sub-message-broker/setup-snssqs.md

-# Setup SNS/SQS
+# Setup AWS SNS/SQS for pub/sub

+This article describes configuring Dapr to use AWS SNS/SQS for pub/sub on local and Kubernetes environments.
+For local development, the [localstack project](https://github.com/localstack/localstack) is used to integrate AWS SNS/SQS.
+Follow the instructions [here](https://github.com/localstack/localstack#installing) to install the localstack CLI.

 ## Locally

-The localstack project is a good resource for developing against SNS/SQS locally.
-Follow the instructions here to get the localstack CLI: https://github.com/localstack/localstack#installing

 In order to use localstack with your pubsub binding, you need to provide the `awsEndpoint` configuration in the component metadata.
 The `awsEndpoint` is unncessary when running against production AWS.